 One of the most heartbreaking things we hear from people in the recovery process is that they feel discouraged or unsupported by friends and family.
 To them, it seems that while their loved ones might mean well, they fail to understand how difficult recovery is and how much effort and support it takes.
 Further, some family members or friends might not understand that overcoming addiction means a change in their habits to the point that the relationship changes.
-It is important to have sober sensitivity in relationships with sober friends or family.
+It is important to have sober sensitivity in relationships with sober friends or family that have recently been through a treatment program, like our California rehab.
 These relationships are different than relationships with others.

 Why Sober Sensitivity is Important